zovathio/GeFace/README.md

 We are currently not aware of the possible outcome of our network.
 In case of good accuracy, our system can be used on its own to predict ages, in case of a worse accuracy, it can be still combined with the other techniques that were mentioned above.
 But in both cases, the learned features can be visualized and checked, which is - as we already said - also a goal of the project.

 ## Step 2: Dataset and preprocessing
 In the project we downloaded a dataset with ca. 500 000 images and annotations.
-Then we formed it, cropped it and resized into 128x128 pixel images.
-The formed dataset (~4 GB) is freely available [here](https://drive.google.com/file/d/1QY0hLoK9sMJN4kUDFeTIl9C7OoQIE88W/view).
+Then we formed it, cropped it and resized into 96x96 pixel images that contains only the faces of people.
+(For Milestone 1: The formed dataset (~4 GB) is freely available [here](https://drive.google.com/file/d/1QY0hLoK9sMJN4kUDFeTIl9C7OoQIE88W/view)).
 <br> The three steps we made are the following:<br>
 Step 0: Cropping the dataset and remove all invalid items, visualize the numbers of each class.<br>
 Step 1: Resize all the images.<br>